mvenzke-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/conversion_common.md

 ## JSON to XML conversion filter

 You can use the **JSON to XML** filter to convert a JavaScript Object Notation (JSON) document to an XML document.

-For details on the mapping conventions used, go to <https://github.com/beckchr/staxon/wiki/Mapping-Convention>.
+For details on the mapping conventions used by this filter, see the [Mapping Convention](https://github.com/beckchr/staxon/wiki/Mapping-Convention) GitHub project.

 To configure the **JSON to XML** filter, specify the following fields: